Klipper3d/klipper/docs/Config_Reference.md

 ADS1118 serial peripheral interface (SPI) ADCs with one or two type K thermocouples.
-The following parameters are available in heater sections that use one of these sensor types.
+The following parameters are available in heater sections that use this sensor.
 Cold junction temperature compensation is automatically provided by the [ads1118](#ads1118) module.